 - Change your passwords and pin numbers frequently

 - Turn off your cell phone when not in use

-- Switch off the GPS or location service on your phone
+- Switch off the GPS or location services on your devices

 - Have a donated or new cell phone as a back-up phone and keep in a secret location

 Increasingly, abusers are using explicit photos of their partner (taken or exchanged during an earlier stage in the relationship) to gain power and control by posting or threatening to post the photos on the internet.
 This phenomenon is called revenge porn.
-If you are a victim of revenge porn, please visit the following resources to find help.
+If you are a victim of revenge porn or suspect your images are being shared without your permission, please visit the following resources to find help.
 Legislation is currently being drafted to address this kind of abuse.

 - Communicate clearly.
 You have the right to say "no" or "I'm not sure."

 - Go to a party with friends, not alone.
 Keep track of your friends and leave with them.
 Don’t leave alone or with someone you don’t know well.

 - If you do leave with someone, let a friend know where you are going and make plans to check in with each other.

 - If you are concerned about a friend leaving with someone, talk to them about their safety.
 If you are worried about someone, it’s okay to try to protect them from harm.